ILOLOS99/california-fog-maps-ml/Python/figures/README.md

 - `04_station_error_maps.py` — generates station-level maps of model errors and predictions for station-months with zero observed fog frequency.
 - `05_s7-s12_monthly_bias.py` — generates Figure 5 and Supplementary Figures S7–S12, showing monthly prediction residuals for 2019–2024 and their spatial distributions.
 - `07_SHAP_comparison.py` — generates Figure 7 comparing SHAP-based feature importance across LightGBM, XGBoost, and Random Forest.
+- `08_s24_dewpoint_depression_SHAP.py` — generates Figure 8 and Supplementary Figure S24, showing the relationship between dewpoint depression and SHAP values for LightGBM and XGBoost, respectively.

 Figures 1 and 2 use the processed feature dataset archived on Zenodo: